WikiPilipinas: Technical specifications

 As a Philippine company, the site's physical servers are situated in Metro Manila in the Philippines.
 The site was originally hosted on the servers of its sister project, Filipiniana.net.
 However, a surge of viewers following intense media coverage on August 21, 2007, prompted the site's owners to turn to VConnect Inc. to upgrade the site's hardware.
 WikiPilipinas is now hosted on an IBM System x 3850 with dual 3 gigahertz Intel Xeon CPUs, 16 gigabytes of RAM and 1.4 terabytes of combined hard drive space.
 The site's internet connection is provided by IP Converge with a total bandwidth allocation of 10 Mbit/s.

 Impact and public reaction

 WikiPilipinas has been the subject of several articles by major broadsheet newspapers in the Philippines.
 The service itself has been covered by GMA Network news in segments on two of the station's daily news programs.

-Many of its observers on the blogging community and Tambayan Philippines, the Philippine Wikipedia regional notice board, have observed that it is "trying to be everything all at once: magazine, putative encyclopedia, pluralistic community forum, soapbox-for-a-day, rumor rag, fight club.
-It is a pastische of different entities, each of which has been successful on its own, but it remains to be seen whether they will be as successful when smashed together.
-It is less an organic fusion as it is an unnatural pile-up of knowledge-sharing methodologies taken from Euro-America.
-In many ways, it is symptomatic and representative of the Philippine condition."